Don’t Call It a Comeback, Call It a Fresh Start – Kaylee Hinton

 Well congratulations to me, I won the lottery on finding a way to injure myself in one of the rarest ways possible. – Kaylee Hinton

 After three months of being in an out of a walking boot, doing tedious rehab I have officially been able to start my transition back to practice.
 I think the biggest disappointment that I had to face as I have begun my progression back to full release is being out of shape.
 I did not just wake up and pick up right where I left off.

 Thinking about it this is also the biggest blessing that I will get to experience as well because God has given me an opportunity to restart from scratch.
 I am building myself back from the ground up and why would I want to go back to the athlete that I once was when I could be better?
 I have the opportunity to grind harder than before, focusing on taking everything I do to the next level whether it be dieting, sleep schedule, or handling business in school better.

-2019 is the year for me to reset, becoming a better person and student-athlete than I ever have been before.
-I thank God for allowing such a humbling experience to occur so that I can get up and represent Him more powerfully than before.
+2019 is the year for me, Kaylee Hinton to reset.
+To become a better person and student-athlete than I ever have been before.
+I thank God for allowing such a humbling experience to occur.
+Allowing me to can get up and represent Him more powerfully than before.
 Not saying some days won’t suck or feel like I am so far behind everyone else, but that’s when I need to dial in to focus on myself and the end result.
 Knowing victory will be sweeter when I am standing on the other side of this battle proclaiming to be a conqueror.